Lowe, Choi, Diaz homer to help Rays beat Orioles 8-1

 UP NEXT

-RHP Andrew Cashner (3-1, 3.51) will try to win his fourth straight start for the Orioles in Thursday night's series finale against a Rays pitcher to be determined.
+RHP Andrew Cashner (3-1, 3.51) will try to win his fourth straight start for the Orioles in Thursday night's series finale against Hunter Wood (0-0), who has pitched four innings in two games for the Rays.

 More AP baseball coverage: www.apnews.com/MLB and www.twitter.com/AP_Sports